doorgan/sourceror/README.md

 to subsequent nodes, and it will automatically correct them for you before calling your function on each node.
 You can see this in action in the `examples/expand_multi_alias.exs` example.

-## Examples

-You can find usage examples in the `examples` folder.
-You can run them with `elixir examples/<example_file>.exs`.

-You can also find documented examples you can run with [Livebook](https://github.com/elixir-nx/livebook) in the `notebooks` folder.

 ## License